-By Jo Jeffries.
-Last Updated 20th April 2022.
+By Jo Anderson.
+Last Updated 8th August 2023.
 Welcome to our guide to making a compensation claim for a faulty wiring accident that causes electrical injuries.
 In the sections below, we answer common questions about faulty wiring compensation claims, such as ‘What are the causes of electrical accidents?’
 ‘What types of electrical injuries could someone suffer?’ and reveal some electrical accident statistics in the UK.

 Below, you will find a basic guide to making faulty wiring accident claims.
 We will cover how these types of accidents can happen.
 We’ll also look at how the harm caused by electrocution or an electrical fire could impact your quality of life in a way that leads to you seeking compensation.